Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (435) 781-7700 | Website | Hours: 9 am-5 pm daily | Entrance: $25 per vehicle, $20 per motorcycle

-Located in northeastern Utah, Dinosaur National Monument is a place to view Jurassic Period fossils embedded in rocks.
+Located on the northern border of Colorado and Utah, Dinosaur National Monument is a place to view Jurassic Period fossils embedded in rocks.
 Kids in particular will love wandering through the dinosaur sculpture garden at Dinosaur National Monument.
 Don’t forget to snag a photo with your favorite giant lizard.

 There are also various campgrounds throughout the monument, giving visitors a chance to explore the monument and the surrounding desert-scape at a slow pace.
 It’s the perfect way to truly enjoy the beauty of the desert.